pydicom/pydicom/dev/_sources/tutorials/pixel_data/compressing.rst.txt

 * *RLE Lossless*, which doesn't need any additional packages but can be sped up if `pylibjpeg <https://github.com/pydicom/pylibjpeg>`_ and `pylibjpeg-rle
   <https://github.com/pydicom/pylibjpeg-rle>`_ are available.
+* *Deflated Image Frame Compression*, which also doesn't need any additional packages.

 For all other transfer syntaxes it's entirely up to you to compress the *Pixel Data* in a manner conformant to the :dcm:`requirements of the DICOM Standard